WORLD WAR 2 NAVY

 JOINING THE US NAVY

 On December 7th, 1941, the Japanese attacked Pearl Harbor on a US Naval base in Honolulu, Hawaii.
 The United States were now at war with Japan and the US draft started for men to fight in World War 2.
 Raymond R. Wilkinson joined the US Navy at age 18 serving 4 years.
 During that time, the US Army and Navy were both segregated.
 Life for African American men in the army or navy were not easy.
 Black men who served were either assigned as cooks or dug graves for soldiers killed during the war.
-Most black men never saw combat and never fired a weapon because black men were not allowed to point guns at white officers.
+Some black men never saw combat and never fired a weapon because black men were not allowed to point guns at white officers.
+The only time black men were allowed to hold a gun was during a military photo shoot.
+White officers always made sure that there were no bullets in their guns when African American soldiers took pictures.

 Instead of being assigned to combat while serving in the US Navy, Raymond was assigned to numerous other tasks and duties.
 A few of his assignments were cleaning the barracks on the ship, cooking for the white officers and white navy crewmen, scrubbing down Naval artillery on US Destroyers, shining officers’ shoes and belt buckles.
 But the most heart wrenching jarring task of all for Raymond was digging graves while counting and burying the bodies of the dead in the South Pacific.
 This task was only assigned to black men in a segregated Navy.
 Burying numerous amounts of bodies of dead men who had fallen during World War 2 would have a profound scarring effect on Raymond.